Esri/arcgis-maps-sdk-flutter-samples/lib/samples/change_viewpoint/README.md

 ## How it works

 1. Create a new `ArcGISMapView` with an `ArcGISMapViewController`, and assign an `ArcGISMap` to the `ArcGISMapViewController.arcGISMap` property.
 2. Change the map's `Viewpoint` using one of the available methods:

 * Use `ArcGISMapViewController.setViewpointGeometry()` to set the viewpoint to a given `Geometry`.
 * Use `ArcGISMapViewController.setViewpointCenter()` to center the viewpoint on a `ArcGISPoint` and set a distance from the ground using a scale.
 * Use `ArcGISMapViewController.setViewpointAnimated()` to pan to a viewpoint over the specified length of time.

 ## Relevant API

 * ArcGISMap
+* ArcGISMapView
+* ArcGISPoint
 * Geometry
 * Viewpoint
-* ArcGISPoint
-* ArcGISMapView
-* ArcGISMapViewController
-* ArcGISMapViewController.setViewpointGeometry
-* ArcGISMapViewController.setViewpointCenter
-* ArcGISMapViewController.setViewpointAnimated

 ## Additional information

 Below are some other ways to set a viewpoint:

 * ArcGISMapViewController.setViewpoint
+* ArcGISMapViewController.setViewpointRotation
 * ArcGISMapViewController.setViewpointScale
-* ArcGISMapViewController.setViewpointRotation
 * ArcGISMapViewController.setViewpointWithDurationAndCurve

 ## Tags